mikael-wants-to-visit-disneyland/aero-psycho-api/README.md

 ## Todo

-If you want to contribute, it would be great to get some automated tests using jest, for each of the lambdas, as well as for the extracted units (currently only `addOrder`).
+If you want to contribute, it would be great to get some automated tests using jest, for each of the lambdas, as well as for the extracted units (currently only `addFlight`).